yuxin862/Stat-418-final_yuxin/final project/README.md

 I made average player counts plot for the three games and use STL method that help to check trend, seasonality and residuals for three games.

 ### Model

+I used Prophet which is a time series forecasting model developed by Facebook.
+Prophet is a specialized model built for time-stamped data like monthly player counts.

+The reason why I chose prophet model because:
+1. Capturing long-term trends
+2. Modeling seasonality (monthly cycles)
+3. Handling missing data or outliers gracefully

+### Deployment

+I used flask to create the api and deployed on google cloud run.
+And I used streamlit to create the APP and connected with api and finally deployed on the cloud run.
+Even though I ran sucessfully locally,  I can not get the predicted results from cloud run due to the prophet optimizer error.

 ### Predicted result for three games after ten months